Overview

 - User interface for the application

-This mini guide will introduce how to customise an MSI file to pre answer prompts during an installation and create a transform file MST.
-In this example we will be customising the IBM Lotus Notes 7.0.3 install to not install the feature “Client Single Logon” and to change the install directory and data directory.
-The same principals should apply to other MSI’s.
+This mini-guide will introduce how to customize an MSI installer to pre-answer prompts during an installation and create a transform file MST (transforms file).
+In this example, we will be customizing the IBM Lotus Notes 7.0.3 install to not install the feature “Client Single Logon” and to change the install directory and data directory.
+But the same principles will apply to other MSI’s.

-It is best practice to create MST files to hold configuration changes rather than changing the original MSI.
-A MST file acts as an extension to an MSI file, so the original MSI file never gets changed and you can have several MST files witch different settings for different purposes.
+It is best practice to create an MST file to hold configuration changes rather than changing the original MSI.
+An MST file acts as an extension to an MSI file, so the original MSI file never gets changed and you can have several MST files with different settings for different purposes.

-You can obviously buy software which will give you a GUI for making these changes however Microsoft have released a free tool as part of the Windows Installer SDK called Orca which allows you to go in and change data in the MSI database.
+You can obviously buy software that will give you a nice easy GUI for making these changes however Microsoft has released a free tool as part of the Windows Installer SDK called Orca which allows you to go in and change data in the MSI database or create a separate transforms MST file.

 Installing and Running Orca